Today I’m sharing my home office makeover reveal! Come see how I turned my daughter’s room into a chic, French-inspired home office!

 Well, this is it!
 After six weeks of planning, ordering, running around, set-backs, and a last minute flurry of activity, I’m finally revealing my French-inspired Home Office Makeover!
-This was my very first One Room Challenge, and I’m so thankful to Linda of Calling it Home for creating this event where designers and bloggers have a chance to design a room from start to finish.
-And I have to say – I’m hooked!
+This was my very first One Room Challenge, and I have to say – I’m hooked!

 (A complete source list is included at the end of the post!)

 THIS POST MAY INCLUDE AFFILIATE LINKS.
 CLICK HERE FOR MY FULL DISCLOSURE POLICY.